Eva Estrada Kalaw: Post-EDSA Revolution

 After the People Power Revolution, Kalaw joined the opposition against Corazon Aquino's administration.
 She was among the few UNIDO members who joined the Grand Alliance for Democracy, a coalition party that consisted mostly of defectors from Marcos' Kilusang Bagong Lipunan, Nacionalista Party and the UNIDO.
 She was one of GAD's senatorial candidates during the 1987 Senatorial Elections but lost.
 In 1992, Kalaw was reunited with former Vice President Laurel, and the two ran together as the Nacionalista Party's candidates for President and Vice President during the 1992 Philippine presidential elections, but they both lost to Aquino's Defense Secretary Fidel V. Ramos and former actor and Senator Joseph Estrada.

 Kalaw's last foray in public service was her appointment as managing director and resident representative of the Philippines at the Manila Economic and Cultural Office, the country's de facto embassy in Taipei, Taiwan during the Ramos and Estrada administrations.

 Awards

 Among Kalaw's many awards, the most prestigious was the Mahatma Gandhi Freedom Award which was conferred to her on April 2, 1985 by the Department of Anthropology of the College of William & Mary in Virginia, United States.
 The award is given annually to outstanding scholars or public figures who, given by personal example, have given meaning and substance to freedom.
 Among other recipients of the award were her cousin Senator Benigno Aquino Jr., Senator Jovito Salonga, K. R. Narayanan, H. R. Choudry and K. S. Bajpai.

 Death

 Kalaw died on May 25, 2017, at 96 due to an undisclosed ailment.
-She is survived by her daughter Chingbee Kalaw-Cuenca, sons Teodoro III, Salvador and Tyrone, as well as 13 grandchildren and 12 great-grandchildren.
+She is survived by her daughter Chingbee Kalaw-Cuenca, sons Teodoro E. Kalaw, III, Salvador and Tyrone, as well as 13 grandchildren and 12 great-grandchildren.
 Her remains were laid to rest at Loyola Memorial Park in Parañaque.